jerovetz/rsolr/README.md

  ```

 ## Development
-I use [Cargo Run Script](https://crates.io/crates/cargo-run-script) to setup and manage a Solr locally.
+I use [Cargo Run Script](https://crates.io/crates/cargo-run-script) to setup and manage a Solr locally, specified the latest Solr to stay up-to-date.
+Solr 8+ is supported.
 You'll also need a [Docker](https://docs.docker.com/get-docker/).
 After checkout you should run

     cargo run-script solr-start
     cargo run-script solr-provision